phanumat/Documentation/smartapp-developers-guide/async-http.rst

 Handling the response
 ---------------------

-Once SmartThings executes the request we specified and receives a response from the third party, the request handler method (if specified) will be called (in a new execution of the SmartApp or Device Handler).
+Once PEA HiVE executes the request we specified and receives a response from the third party, the request handler method (if specified) will be called (in a new execution of the SmartApp or Device Handler).
 It will be called with an instance of :ref:`AsyncResponse <async_http_response_ref>`, which allows us to get information about the response.

 The response handler method must also accept a map of data that may have been specified in the request.